 Step 2: Introduction

 - The initial interaction.
 They always say you never get a second chance of first impressions.
 So if you are selling a premium service you need to create that impression.
-If you are selling a bargain basement, low quality buy adderall weight loss item perhaps this needs a different approach
+If you are selling a bargain basement, low quality weight loss item perhaps this needs a different approach

 Steps 3 & 4: Questioning and presenting